Zohar: Printings, editions, and indexing

 Tikunei haZohar was first printed in Mantua in 1557.
 The main body of the Zohar was printed in Cremona in 1558 (a one-volume edition), in Mantua in 1558-1560 (a three-volume edition), and in Salonika in 1597 (a two-volume edition).
 Each of these editions included somewhat different texts.
+A copy of the second volume of Mantua first-edition that traveled through Thereisenstadt during the second World War recently resurfaced at the National Library of Israel.
 When they were printed there were many partial manuscripts in circulation that were not available to the first printers.
 These were later printed as Zohar Chadash (lit.
 'New Radiance'), but Zohar Chadash actually contains parts that pertain to the Zohar, as well as Tikunim (plural of Tikun, "Repair", see also Tikkun olam) that are akin to Tikunei haZohar, as described below.
 The term Zohar, in usage, may refer to just the first Zohar collection, with or without the applicable sections of Zohar Chadash, or to the entire Zohar and Tikunim.

 Citations referring to the Zohar conventionally follow the volume and page numbers of the Mantua edition, while citations referring to Tikkunei haZohar follow the edition of Ortakoy (Constantinople) 1719 whose text and pagination became the basis for most subsequent editions.
 Volumes II and III begin their numbering anew, so citation can be made by parashah and page number (e.g. Zohar: Nasso 127a), or by volume and page number (e.g. Zohar III:127a).